dreeves/omnibot/README.md

 2021-12-19: Works in Slack and Discord and can serve web pages
 2022-03-10: Added template.env, greater portability
 2022-09-27: Bumping the discord.js version fixed the duplicate replies bug
+2023-05-12: Oops we haven't updated the changelog in ages
 ```

 ## Generalizing to an omnibot